MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/enable-app-customization.md

 ---
 title: Customize your Teams app
 author: heath-hamilton
-description: In this module, understand how Teams admins can customize your Teams app for their org. ms.localizationpriority: medium ms.author: surbhigupta ms.topic: overview
+description: In this module, understand how Teams admins can customize your Teams app for their org and hide Teams app until admin approves. ms.localizationpriority: medium ms.author: surbhigupta ms.topic: overview